 Galewood

 Many of these homes were constructed and still belong to the original owners’ families.
-The community is stable.
-In many instances, grown children have purchased their parents’ or grandparents’ homes and remained in the neighborhood.
+In many instances, grown children have purchased their parents’ or grandparents’ homes and remain in the neighborhood.

-This community’s housing prices are favorable compared to adjacent suburbs.
+This community’s housing prices are considered relatively favorable compared to some other neighborhoods in Chicago and its adjacent suburbs.
 Galewood is an affordable touch of small-town America in the city of Chicago.
-You can park overnight in front of your house without a permit.
-Water is non-metered and there is no charge for refuse pickup.

 Government: The City of Chicago is populated by almost three million people and has a mayor/council form of government.
 It is divided into fifty wards, each represented by an alderman.
 All fifty aldermen comprise the Chicago City Council.
 Through its government process of checks and balances, the Mayor and the City Council oversee all city-related issues.
 The term of office for the Mayor is four years; the term of office for an Alderman is also four years.